gallagher-tech/ampm/samples/Unity3D/README.md

 - Build the file to a directory.

-## Start the app with AMPM
+## To start the app with AMPM

-- Within the Unity3D folder, make a new directory called "Build"
-- Build the project to "Build" directory
-- Copy the file ampm.json to the "Build" directory.
+- Copy the file ampm.json to the same directory as the unity build.
 Edit the ampm.json file so that the "launchCommand" property holds the name of your build file.
-- From a command line window navigate to the same directory as this README and run `ampm` to run in production mode, or `ampm ampm.json dev` to run in dev mode.
+- From a command line window navigate to your "Build" directory and run `ampm` to run in production mode, or `ampm ampm.json dev` to run in dev mode.
-- Make sure the Unity window that opens up is active (ie. you should not have any other tabs open in front of the Unity window)